deel-ai/oodeel/README.md

 mls = MLS()
-mls.fit(model) # A tensorflow or torch model scores = mls.score(ds) # ds is a tf.data.Dataset or a torch.DataLoader
+mls.fit(model) # A tensorflow or torch model scores, info = mls.score(ds) # ds is a tf.data.Dataset or a torch.DataLoader
 ```

 **Disclaimer**: It is still very much a work in progress, see issues and [development roadmap](#development-roadmap).
 Please use the lib carefully!